About

 With more than 50 years of experience serving the Texas Medical Center (TMC) campus, Thermal Energy Corporation (TECO) owns and operates the district energy system supplying thermal utilities to the largest medical city in the world.
 The chilled water and steam system – owned and operated by TECO since 1978 – began under the ownership of Houston Natural Gas Company in 1969.

-Today, TECO’s combined heat and power based (CHP) system pipes chilled water and steam to 25.4 million square feet in 51 buildings across 16 different institutions.
+Today, TECO’s combined heat and power based (CHP) system pipes chilled water to more than 26 million square feet across 16 different institutions.
 Customers use TECO’s chilled water service for space cooling, cold rooms and refrigeration; and TECO’s steam service to meet space heating, dehumidification, humidification, sterilization, kitchen, sanitary and research requirements.

 As the largest district cooling system in North America since it completed a major expansion in 2011, TECO produces chilled water and steam at two interconnected plants housing 27 chillers and nine boilers.

-Energy efficient.
-TECO has a CHP unit that is more than twice as efficient as a traditional power plant, and operates its chilled water system at best-in-class efficiencies.
+Energy efficient: TECO has a combined heat and power based unit that is highly efficient and operates its chilled water system at best-in-class efficiencies.

-Environmentally sound.
-Increased system efficiency has reduced greenhouse gas emissions by 32,000 tons annually compared to conventional sources.
+Environmentally sound: Increased system efficiency has reduced greenhouse gas emissions by more than 30,000 tons annually compared to conventional sources.

 To learn more about TECO, view and download its recent annual reports.